-Pigs don't have long hair and suffer in cold, rainy, draughty conditions.
-If kept in damp, cold conditions they may develop respiratory conditions such as pneumonia.
-Ensure the sty is dry, draught free and that grass bedding is given to provide warmth and comfort and reduce health risks.
+Pigs don't have sufficient hair to keep them warm so suffer in cold, damp, muddy, rainy, draughty conditions.
+They may develop serious health problems like pneumonia.
+Ensure they are kept in dry, draught free areas with grass bedding for warmth and comfort and to reduce health risks.